Increasing Access to Healthcare Services for Women at Risk

-- increasing access to focused antenatal care, facility-based deliveries, and skilled birth attendants
+- Increasing access to focused antenatal care, facility-based deliveries, and skilled birth attendants.

-- identification and management of infectious diseases including HIV, syphilis, and other sexually transmitted infections
+- Identification and management of infectious diseases, including HIV, syphilis, and other sexually transmitted infections.

-- promoting tetanus toxoid immunization
+- Promotion of tetanus toxoid immunization.

-- intermittent preventive treatment for malaria during pregnancy
+- Intermittent preventive treatment for malaria during pregnancy.

-- management of obstetric complications such as preeclampsia and hemorrhage
+- Management of obstetric complications such as preeclampsia and hemorrhage.

 CMMB also addresses cultural, behavioral, socioeconomic, health system, and other challenges, especially those that contribute to the three primary delays that inhibit pregnant women from reaching maternal care: